 From agriculture to taxes, health care, education, renewable energy, foster care, public infrastructure, and trade, Chuck Grassley gives Iowans a big voice at the policymaking tables in Washington, D.C.

 In January, Senator Grassley was tapped to serve as chairman of the powerful Senate Judiciary Committee.

 A farmer from Iowa, Senator Grassley is the first non-lawyer to lead this big-league committee.
 It has legislative and oversight jurisdiction of the criminal justice system, intellectual property and immigration.
-It has responsibility for vetting lifetime judicial appointments to the U.S. Supreme Court and federal courts.

 In just 12 months, the Republican leadership got to work on the people’s business, restored the functions of the committee system and legislated and debated amendments on the floor of the U.S. Senate.